Find Affordable College Courses

 Kennesaw, GA

-Kennesaw State University came in at #17 in this year’s edition of the Best Value Communication & Journalism Schools in the Southeast Region ranking.
-KSU Georgia is a very large public school located in the large suburb of Kennesaw.
+Kennesaw State University ranked #17 on this year’s Best Value Communication & Journalism Schools in the Southeast Region list.
+KSU Georgia is a fairly large public school located in the large suburb of Kennesaw.

 Out-of-state tuition fees for undergraduate students at KSU Georgia are $17,690 per year.
 While working on their degree, communication and journalism majors at KSU Georgia accumulate an average of around $27,780 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $320.